 While some of the supplements listed here provide direct treatment for joint problems in your dog, others provide a more overall approach to the health of your dog, which will also assist with the strengthening of cartilage and the tissue around the joints to support impact and minimize the risk of developing arthritis.

 Pet Bounce is a homeopathic treatment that comes in the form of oral drops.
 The combination of apis mellifica 30C, belladonna 6X, caulphyllum 6C, colchicum autumnale 200C, rhus thosicodendron 200C and ruta graveolens 6X provides effective relief of pain, stiffness and swelling associated with arthritis and several other common joint diseases found in dogs.

 The signs of arthritis or joint pain may not be visible in the beginning but you need to follow the behavior of your pet.
 If it has lower energy levels or is lethargic, you need to incorporate Pet Bounce in its oral health care.
 The formula has been scientifically researched to provide your dog with a better quality of life through a safe and natural supplement.

 The ingredients also tend to decrease the amount of joint-related discomfort your dog experiences.
 Although, continued exercises are important for the pets to remain healthy, Pet Bounce adds that relief with its homeopathic ingredients and helps them recover naturally and go back to that same energetic life.

-Pet Bounce is a medication given orally to your pet, three times in a day to treat fluid retention, swelling, cramps, jerking, twitching etc. Also, to get Pet Bouncer over the counter, you do not require a prescription as it is a safe and natural treatment for the pets.
+Pet Bounce is a medication given orally to your pet, three times a day to treat fluid retention, swelling, cramps, jerking, twitching, etc. Also, to get Pet Bouncer over the counter, you do not require a prescription as it is a safe and natural treatment for pets.